 Founded in 2004 at the University of Rochester with support from the Kauffman Foundation, YEA! has helped more than 4,000 students nationwide launch over 3,000 businesses and social movements.
-The Hudson Area Chamber of Commerce & Tourism Bureau is excited to introduce YEA! to our community with its inaugural class for the 2016-17 academic year.
+The Hudson Area Chamber of Commerce & Tourism Bureau was excited to introduce YEA! to our community with its inaugural class during the 2016-17 academic year.
 We are now accepting applications for the 2017-18 academic year.

 YEA! guides students through the process of fulfilling their very own American dream.
 By bridging the business and educational communities students are taught by trained instructors, and are exposed to guest lecturers, successful entrepreneurs and mentors.
 Over the course of the program, students: